pedrolopes9-7/activity-selection-problem/README.md

   $ java Main -k
 ```

-Make shure to change the global variables FILE_SIZE and FILE_QNT (size of every instance and quantity of instances, respectively).
+Make shure to change the global variables FILE_SIZE and FILE_QNT (size of every instance and quantity of instances, respectively), if you want different type of instances.
+By default, the values of FILE_SIZE = 200 and FILE_QNT = 200.
+The integer values of start and finish time of the activities is generated randomly between 1 and 20.